 Sarrah Buageila is the Project Manager for ISPU’s Research Department.
 Sarrah spent 11 years at the Institute for Social Research at the University of Michigan where she has worked as an Interviewer, Research Assistant, and Project Manager within the Project Design and Management Group.
 She primarily worked on the National Survey of Family Growth, a study of the National Center for Health Statistics.
 Sarrah has co-authored papers for the International Field Directors and Technologies Conference and the American Association for Public Opinion Research Conference.
 She has a bachelor’s degree in Sociology and has completed graduate work toward a Master of Liberal Arts in American Studies.

-Katie Grimes is a Communications Associate at ISPU, where she leads web development, graphic design, video editing, and communication efforts related to ISPU’s Development department.
+Katie Grimes is the Communication & Creative Media Specialist at ISPU, where she leads web development, graphic design, video editing, and communication efforts related to ISPU’s Development department.
 Her responsibilities also include assisting with publications, social media, and email communication.
 Before joining ISPU, Katie worked for publications such as agnes films, The Journal for the Study of Radicalism, and Exceptions Journal, taking on the roles of staff writer, copy editor, and social media specialist.
 Katie is a graduate of Michigan State University where she earned a BA in Professional Writing and minors in Religious Studies and Digital Humanities.